ImperialCollegeLondon/MSE404-MM/docs/labs/lab04/readme.md

 band structure of diamond.
 This a four-step process:

 #### Step 1 - SCF Calculation
-The first step is to alculate a converged density with a standard self-consistent field (SCF) calculation.
-In this step, the charge density is optimized in order to minimize the total energy of the system.
+The first step is to calculate a converged electron density with a standard self-consistent field (SCF) calculation.
+In this step, the electron density is optimized in order to minimize the total energy of the system.
 The input file can be found at [:link:01_C_diamond_scf.in](03_bandstructure/01_C_diamond_scf.in).